List of Mass Effect characters: Kal'Reegar

 Kal'Reegar is a marine of the quarian Migrant Fleet who is assigned to protect Tali'Zorah, who is on a mission to perform research work on the planet Haestrom in Mass Effect 2.
 If he survives the mission, he will participate as a witness in Tali'Zorah's trial before the quarian Admiralty Board where she is accused of treason.
 In Mass Effect 3, Kal'Reegar sacrifices his life on Palaven off-screen, repairing and protecting a communications tower used for relaying critical mission information back to the Turian Hierarchy.

 Kal'Reegar is voiced by Adam Baldwin.

 Gatatog Uvenk

 Gatatog Uvenk is a Krogan Battle Master who appears as a minor antagonist in Grunt's loyalty mission on Tuchanka.
 He is voiced by Michael Dorn.

 Niftu Cal

-Niftu Cal is a self-styled "biotic god" and a member of the volus merchant Pitne Four's trade delegation in Mass Effect 2.
+Niftu Cal is a self-styled "biotic god" and a member of the volus merchant Pitne For's trade delegation in Mass Effect 2.
 He has chemically induced delusions of grandeur after being administered with biotic-enhancing drugs, manifesting minor biotic talents as a result.
 Game writer Brian Kindregan created Niftu Cal and added him into Mass Effect 2 as a joke character, where he became popular with fans as an internet meme.

 Niftu Cal is voiced by Mark Meer.

 Fenlon from PC Gamer called Niftu Cal the "funniest throwaway character BioWare ever created."
 A similar character archetype, a volus adept, was later added into Mass Effect 3's multiplayer mode as a result of the character's popularity.